ids/vue-dotnet/README.md

 ```

 > There is nothing to update if the default location has not changed.
-TODO: replace the hardcoded cert path with an ENV variable.
+TODO: replace the hardcoded cert path with an ENV variable.cd

 > Ensure the passphrase matches the password chosen during the initial export in step 1.